smartywebdev0119/microservice-spring/section_11/README.md

   }
   ```
 - Stop all the microservices that are previously started in order to update them with Rabbit MQ related changes.
 - Now in order to push all the loggers into Rabbit MQ asynchronously, open the **pom.xml** of all the microservices **accounts, loans, cards, configserver, eurekaserver, gatewayserver** and make sure to add the below required dependency of **Rabbit MQ** in all of them.
+But please note that
+this will work only with Sleuth.
+In case if you are using micrometer, it doesn't support pushing loggers into Rabbit MQ asynchronously as of now.
   ```xml
    <dependency>
 	<groupId>org.springframework.amqp</groupId>